Chip in to support Josh

 E. A Strong Economy Requires Strong Infrastructure, And Strong Infrastructure Requires Good Jobs.

 Serving in Congress isn’t just about writing, passing, and voting on proposed laws; it’s also about overseeing the implementation of laws that already have been enacted.
-Josh conducted congressional oversight when he served as counsel in the Senate, and, and he will take that experience to Washington on behalf of Upstate New Yorkers.
+Josh conducted congressional oversight when he served as counsel in the Senate, and he will take that experience to Washington on behalf of Upstate New Yorkers.

 In particular, Josh supports the Infrastructure Investment & Jobs Act, and he will work tirelessly to ensure that the law is implemented effectively, driving investments to local projects in Upstate New York with several points of emphasis:

-Third, too many workers, students, and businesses across Upstate New York are finding themselves on the wrong side of a growing digital divide.
+Second, too many workers, students, and businesses across Upstate New York are finding themselves on the wrong side of a growing digital divide.
 We must close it by ensuring that all Upstate New Yorkers have access to reliable, high-speed Internet access.
 To do so, we must:

 - restore strong net neutrality rules, ensuring that the Internet belongs to the people who use it, not the cable companies;